 When you hold a rice paper out of the bag, it feels like a piece of cellophane.
 But after you dip it in a little bit of warm water, it soften ups and transforms into a malleable material.

 Whatever healthy ingredients you use, we hope you love these Rainbow Veggie Spring Rolls as much as we do!
 If you make them, snap a photo and share it with us using #namelymarly on Instagram.
 We love seeing your photos!

 - ¼ cup peanut butter

 - 1 tablespoon sesame oil

-- 1 tablespoon Soy sauce or tamari for gluten-free
+- 1 teaspoon Soy sauce or tamari for gluten-free

 - 1 tablespoon Sriracha